MicrosoftDocs/msix-docs/msix-src/app-installer/how-to-create-appinstaller-file.md

 > [!NOTE]
 >
 > The App Installer file type is new in the Windows 10 Fall Creators Update.
-There is no support for deployment of UWP apps using an App Installer file on previous versions of Windows 10.
+There is no support for deployment of Windows 10 apps using an App Installer file on previous versions of Windows 10.
 > It also should be noted that the **HoursBetweenUpdateChecks** element is new in the next major update to Windows 10.